MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 }
 ```

+Save the code file with the name `HelloWorld_RecordAudio.js`.
+See the documentation on using Misty Skill Runner or the REST API to [load your skill data onto Misty and run the skill from the browser](../architecture/#loading-amp-running-a-local-skill).

-See the complete `HelloWorld_RecordAudio.js` file below for reference.
+See the complete `HelloWorld_RecordAudio.js` file here for reference.

 ```JavaScript
 // Print a debug message to indicate the skill has started